 Sophie Dibley – Accounts Manager

 Sophie has been a dairy farmer for the last 30 years and understands many of the Physio needs in the rural sector.
 She became the Accounts Manager in 2012 as Physio Direct started to expand.
 She sorts out all the accounts and keeps everything in order.
-Sophie enjoys doting over her three grandchildren and she enjoys quilting.
+Sophie enjoys doting over her four grandchildren and she spending time quilting.

 Suellyn Caudwell – Physiotherapist